-There are a number of recommended lifestyle changes for those suffering from migraines.
+There are a number of recommended lifestyle changes for those suffering from this complex condition.

 - Drink Plenty of Water – Dehydration can lead to migraines.

-- Maintain a Regular Sleep Schedule – Lack of sleep is a migraine trigger for many.
+- Maintain a Regular Sleep Schedule – Lack of sleep is also a trigger for many.